mtogi/taskmind/README.md

 5. **Logging System**: Added a structured logging system for better error tracking and monitoring of application performance.

+6. **Mock API System**: Implemented a comprehensive mock API system that allows the frontend to function without a running backend server, perfect for development and demonstration.

+7. **Test Account Functionality**: Added a robust test account system that works offline, allowing users to test the application without setting up the backend.

 ## Features

 - Task management with prioritization